JamesBarwell/rpi-gpio.js/README.md

 If you are having trouble installing this module make sure you are running gcc/g++ `-v 4.8` or higher.
 [Here](https://github.com/fivdi/onoff/wiki/Node.js-v4-and-native-addons) is an installation guide.

 ## Usage
-Firstly, make make sure you are running your application as root or with sudo, else the Raspberry Pi will not let you output to the GPIO.

 Before you can read or write, you must use setup() to open a channel, and must specify whether it will be used for input or output.
 Having done this, you can then read in the state of the channel or write a value to it using read() or write().

 All of the functions relating to the pin state within this module are asynchronous, so where necessary - for example in reading the value of a channel - a callback must be provided.
 This module inherits the standard [EventEmitter](http://nodejs.org/api/events.html), so you may use its functions to listen to events.